 Resting heart rate can vary from person to person and can be influenced by a variety of factors.
 A normal resting heart rate for an adult (who isn’t an athlete) is between 60 and 100 beats per minute.
 The normal heart rate for children changes as they age.

 Both tachycardia (fast heart rate) and bradycardia (low heart rate) are typically indicators of other health conditions.
 If left untreated, they can lead to potentially serious health complications.

-If you’re experiencing a heart rate that’s consistently too high or too low, you should make an appointment with your doctor, as there are a variety of reasons this could be occurring.
+If you’re experiencing a heart rate that’s consistently too high or too low, you should make an appointment with a doctor, as there are a variety of reasons this could be occurring.
 While not all of these reasons are dangerous, some could be signs of heart trouble.